Pages

 Obesity

-Obesity is a medical condition where the body stores an excessive amount of body fat.
-If you have a BMI over 30, you are considered obese.
+Obesity is a medical condition characterized by the accumulation of an excessive amount of body fat.
+If your Body Mass Index (BMI) exceeds 30, you fall into the category of obesity.

-People who are overweight or obese are at a much higher risk of developing cancer, type-2 diabetes, high blood pressure and heart disease.
+Individuals who are overweight or obese face significantly higher risks of developing various health issues, including cancer, type-2 diabetes, high blood pressure, and heart disease.

 The most common sign of obesity is the presence of excess fat on the body.